joshnuss/1000experiments.dev/posts/191-programming-language.md

 UP
 ```

+## Queues

 Each actor has a queue.
-Sending a message, means placing a message on an actors queue.
+When an actor sends another a a message, that means it contacts the registry to locate the actor and then places a message on that actor's queue.

+The actor can specifiy if it prefers a prioritized queue, FIFO queue or shared queue (multiple workers).

 ## Reactive actor-model

-It uses the Actor Model instead of OOP.
-The Actor Model is much more effective for distributed and parallel workloads.
+It uses the Actor Model instead of OOP, because the Actor Model is more effective for distributed and parallelized workloads.
 Each actor has a queue and is addressable by name or id.
 The name can be public and accessible by browser, or private and only accessible by other actors in the cluster.
 Messages between actors are async by default, because they go on the queue first, but the sender can block waiting for a response.
 This flavor of Actor Model can be reactive too.
 That means the active can publish changes, and other actors can subscribe to those broadcasts.

-This part is basically and mix of erlang gen_server's and pub-sub.
+This part is basically a mix of erlang gen_server's and pub-sub.
 But unlike erlang, there is no difference between an actor and a process.
 The lowest level primitive is an Actor.

 ### Example